micahondiwa/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 |[3-rectangle.js](3-rectangle.js)|Write a class Rectangle that defines a rectangle with a constructor with 2 arguments w = width and h = height.
 If w or h is equal to 0 or not a positive integer, create an empty object.
 Create an instance method called print() that prints the rectangle using the character X. |
 |[4-rectangle.js](4-rectangle.js)| From [3-rectangle.js](3-rectangle.js), create an instance method called double() that multiples the width and the height of the rectangle by 2.|
 |[5-square.js](5-square.js)| Write a class Square that defines a square and inherits from Rectangle of [4-rectangle.js](4-rectangle.js).|

+modify [5-square.js](5-square.js).
+Create an instance method called charPrint(c) that prints the rectangle using the character c
+If c is undefined, use the character X